 The school fee for each year is determined in the November, when the budget for the following year is drawn up and approved by parents.

 It is extremely important that all parents attend the budget approval meeting.

 Prospective parents will be informed as soon as possible of the new fee.

 School fees may be paid in one of the following ways:

-- Annually in advance: A 5% discount will be given if paid in full by the end of February.
+- Annually in advance: A 5% discount will be given if paid by the end of February.

 - Monthly in advance: Either over a ten- or twelve-month period.

 - Quarterly in advance (by the date indicated on the account).

 Cheques must please be made payable to “Fish Hoek High School”.